 Some general tips on avoiding virus infections:

 Install anti-virus software from a well-known, reputable company, UPDATE it regularly, and USE it regularly.
 New viruses come out every single day; an anti-virus program that hasn't been updated for several months will not provide much protection against current viruses.
-Sophos is the university standard virus protection software; log a call through the IT Help Desk to arrange to have Sophos installed on your JCU owned computer, or consult the Sophos Guide to install the software on your home computer.
+Defender (SCEP) is the university standard virus protection software and is installed by default on your JCU owned computer.

 In addition to scanning for viruses on a regular basis, install an 'on access' scanner (included in most good anti-virus software packages) and set it to start automatically when you start your computer.
 This will protect you by checking for viruses each time your computer accesses an executable file.
 Note: All computers in the GATCF labs have virus protection software installed on them that performs this function automatically for you.